Gravity-Inspired Graph Autoencoders for Directed Link Prediction

 \section{Preliminaries}

-In this section, we provide an overview of graph AE, VAE and of their main applications to link prediction.
+In this section, we provide an overview of graph AE, graph VAE, and their main applications to link prediction.
 In the following, we consider a graph $\mathcal{G} = (\mathcal{V},\mathcal{E})$ without self-loops, with $|\mathcal{V}| = n$ nodes and $|\mathcal{E}| = m$ edges that can be directed.
 We denote by $A$ the adjacency matrix of $\mathcal{G}$, that is either binary or weighted.
-Moreover, nodes can possibly have features vectors of size $f$, gathered in an $n \times f$ matrix $X$.
-Otherwise, $X$ is the $n \times n$ identity matrix $I$.
+Moreover, nodes can possibly have feature vectors of size $f$, gathered in an $n \times f$ matrix $X$.
+For featureless graphs, $X$ is the $n \times n$ identity~matrix~$I$.